10 Exclusive Books With Morally Grey Characters

 6. The Poppy War

 The Poppy War is the first book in a historical military fantasy series that is dark but brilliant.
 Another one is a powerful debut.
 It follows a girl who wants to train to be part of the military.
 Some people didn’t love it because they thought it felt choppy.
-So it does have distinct parts.
-The first part of this is the girl getting into this military training school that ends because a war begins, and then it’s her going to war.
+So, it does have distinct parts.
+The first part is the girl getting into this military training school that ends because a war begins, and then it’s her going to war.

 Author: R. F. Kuang